loics2/node-mplayer/README.md

 ##Usage

+First, install the module with

+	npm install node-mplayer

-First, you need to make a new instance of the module.
+Then, you need to make a new instance of the module.
 The constructor of the module can take the path of the file to play.

 	var Mplayer = require('node-mplayer);